-Team publish in the Journal of the Association of Nurses in AIDS CareJanuary 22nd, 2013 in HIV & AIDS /
+Team publish in the Journal of the Association of Nurses in AIDS CareJanuary 22, 2013 in Medicine & Health / HIV & AIDS

 New York University College of Nursing (NYUCN) researchers Michele G. Shedlin, PhD, and Joyce K. Anastasi, PhD, DrNP, FAAN, LAc, published a paper, "Use of Complementary and Alternative Medicines and Supplements by Mexican-Origin Patients in a U.S.–Mexico Border HIV Clinic," in the on-line version of the Journal of the Association of Nurses in AIDS Care.